OpenTranslationBible/open-bible/en-GB/43.John/md/john-09.md

 ## John 9:41

-Jesus said, “If you were blind, you would not be guilty of sin; but now that you claim you can see, your guilt remains.
+Jesus said, “If you were blind, you would not be guilty of sin; but now that you assert you can see, your guilt remains.